wavefrontHQ/wavefront-jersey-sdk-java/README.md

     reportTraces: true
     ```
     **Note:**  This example assumes you set up a proxy to listen on ports `2878` for metrics, `40000` for histogram distributions, and `30000` for trace data.

+    **Note:** You can suppress trace data by setting `reportTraces` to false.

 **Option 2 - Send data directly to the Wavefront service**

-You'll need to identify the URL for your Wavefront instance and [obtain an API token](http//docs.wavefront.com/wavefront_api.html#generating-an-api-token).
+You'll need to identify the URL for your Wavefront instance and [obtain an API token](http://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 For each web service in your Jersey application:
 1. Create a `wf-reporting-config.yaml` configuration file.